 Bruno Genova is Of Counsel in the Firm's Newark, NJ office and is a member of the Commercial Real Estate & Redevelopment Practice Group.
-He has decades of experience in several practice areas, including real property and business law and risk management.
+He has decades of experience in several practice areas, including real property law, business law and risk management.

 Mr. Genova advises commercial real estate owners and developers on acquisitions, sales, financing, leasing, and development.
 He represents commercial banks and other lending institutions in commercial mortgage loans and asset-based loans.
 Mr. Genova has worked with the Union County Improvement Authority and Hudson County Community College on matters involving real estate development, real property, municipal law and eminent domain.